 The exact cause of rosacea is unknown.
 Dermatologists believe it may be a combination of hereditary and environmental factors.

 Demodex folliculorum, a typically harmless microscopic mite, is also being researched as a potential cause of rosacea.
-It was found that people with rosacea have up to 18 times more Demodex mites than those without.
+One study showed that people with rosacea have up to 18 times more Demodex mites than those without.

 - Excessively hot or cold weather conditions